wenkokke/NLQ/talk.md

 ####21
-So we've talked about the continuation monad while we were going over the data, but there's a number of different things we could do.
-Since we could decide to give words multiple meanings, we can give quantifiers a whole bunch of different types.
+So we've talked about the continuation monad while we were going over the data, but there's a number of different things we can do.
+Since we can give words multiple meanings, we can give quantifiers a whole bunch of different types.
 For instance, that first type takes scope as a subject.
 The second one as a direct object.
 But then we'd need one for indirect object.
 And two for objects which are also under a prepositional phrase, and *many more*.
 So really, that's... not an option.

 Secondly, we have continuation monads.
 Now this approach was advocated by Barker for a while.
 But as we've seen, it has too many limitation.